header_EN

 Follicle

-Ovarian follicle in which there is a microscopically small egg cell and matures under the influence of hormones.
-The coating cells of the follicle produce the sex hormone estradiol.
+Ovary in which the microscopically small egg cell is located and matures under the influence of hormones.
+The envelope cells of the follicle produce the sex hormone oestradiol.

 FSH